zeekay/soundcloud-cli/README.md

       Calling (Original)                                 http://soundcloud.com/sinerise/calling

 ### share
-Share a track with a set of users on Soundcloud.
+Share a track with a set of users on SoundCloud.

     $ sc share https://soundcloud.com/requite/honey/s-nIqsG zeekay
     shared with:
       zeekay (http://soundcloud.com/zeekay)

 ### upload
-You can use the `sc upload` command to upload audio to Soundcloud.
+You can use the `sc upload` command to upload audio to SoundCloud.
 If you specify a `.wav` file `sc` will compress the audio for you (if `lame` is installed).
 By default uploaded audio is set to private, and you'll get the secret link for sharing: